og-yona/irc-discord-bridge-python-bot/readme.md

     - !topic - When typed from IRC, prints the Discord channel topic to IRC - and when typed from Discord, prints out the IRC channel topic to Discord
     - !status - Will print out the current bot/bridge uptime
     - !info - Will print out general info about messages being relayed and how to mention discord users from IRC
+    - !speak *[lang-code]* - Change the bot's language/phrases the bot is using. 'lang_code' being one of the languages found in settings.json under 'localization'. *(Saved on clean !shutdown)*
     - !btc - Fetches the current BTC/USD -value from CoinMarketCap and prints it out to linked IRC and Discord channels
-    - !value [stocksymbol] - Fetches the current STOCK/USD -value of stock symbol from finance.yahoo.com and prints it out to linked IRC and Discord channels
+    - !value *[stocksymbol]* - Fetches the current STOCK/USD -value of stock symbol from finance.yahoo.com and prints it out to linked IRC and Discord channels
-    - !ignorequits [ircuser] - if there is a IRC-user with unstable connection causing spam on Discord, you can ignore this user for the JOINS/PARTS/QUITS with this command.
+    - !ignorequits *[ircuser]* - if there is a IRC-user with unstable connection causing spam on Discord, you can ignore this user for the JOINS/PARTS/QUITS with this command. *(Saved on clean !shutdown)*
     - !shutdown to kill the bot. (only for botops) (works on IRC too)
-    - On 'clean' shutdown, the runtime-settings, such as used language and ignored IRC-part/quit/join-users are saved to settings.json, so they will be loaded on next time the bot runs.
+        - *On 'clean' shutdown the runtime-settings, such as used language and ignored IRC-part/quit/join-users are saved to settings.json, so they will be loaded on next time the bot runs.*
 - Additional Quality of Life features for IRC:
     - Check messages for URLs, and if found, parse and report to IRC:
         - The webpage title (if available)